renderghost/endlesss-studio-osc/README.md

 # Control **Endlesss Studio** with your iPad and TouchOSC.

 I'm a huge fan of [Endlesss](https://endlesss.fm).
-I play a lot on my phone, but I needed a dedicated controller to get the same experience.
-I've been interested in [TouchOSC](https://hexler.net/touchosc) for a while and thought this would make a fun project to *kill two birds with one stone*.
+I play a lot on my phone, but I needed a dedicated controller to get the same experience on desktop.
+I've been interested in [TouchOSC](https://hexler.net/touchosc) for a while, and thought this would make a fun project to *kill two birds with one stone*.

 If you have ideas for changes, please [start a discussion](https://github.com/renderghost/endlesss-studio-osc/discussions)